mshmoon/FPN-ASPP-semantic-segmentation/README.md

 has the ability to transform low-level semantics into high-level semantics, and saves computing time.
 Using the advantages of both, we propose this method.

+At present.
+This code has not been fully implemented yet, but all functions will be implemented in the near future.